jorgevchin/Friction-Identification/README.md

 # Friction-Identification
-Source code and data files for a friction identification technique
+This repository contains the source code and data files for the manuscript entitled

+"A Novel Method for Obtaining the Friction Models of Direct-Drive Robot Manipulators:
+Characterization and Quantitative Comparison"